aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 increment(5,4) # => 9
 ~~~

 Now the function `increment` has two methods.
-Julia decides which method to run for a given call based on the number and types of the arguments; this is called dynamic multiple dispatch.
+Julia decides which method to run for a given call based on the number and types of the arguments; this is called *dynamic multiple dispatch*:

-* *dynamic* because it's based on the types of the values used at run-time
+* **Dynamic** because it's based on the types of the values used at runtime.
-* *multiple* because it looks at the types and order of all the arguments.
+* **Multiple** because it looks at the types and order of all the arguments.
-* *dispatch* because this is a way of matching function calls to method definitions.
+* **Dispatch** because this is a way of matching function calls to method definitions.

-To put this in context with languages you may already know, object-oriented languages use single dispatch because they only consider the first argument (In `x.foo(y)`, the first argument is `x`).
+To put this in the context of languages you may already know, object-oriented languages use single dispatch because they only consider the first argument.
+(In `x.foo(y)`, the first argument is `x`.)

 Both single and multiple dispatch are based on the types of the arguments.
 The `x::Int64` above is a type annotation purely for dispatch.
 In Julia's dynamic type system, you could assign a value of any type to `x` during the function without an error.